TeamJM/journeymap-docs/docs/en/client/basic-usage.md

 The minimap can be zoomed in and out at any time by pressing either of the zoom keys (by default, the ++equal++ and ++minus++ keys).

-The four lines of text above and below the minimap are known as info slots.
-By default, they show (in order):
+The text above and below the minimap is shown in info slots.
+There are four of them.
+By default they show:

-- The current time in real world
+- Slot 1: nothing (blank)
-- The current time ingame
+- Slot 2: the in-game time
-- The coordinate of your character
+- Slot 3: your coordinates
-- The current biome your character is in
+- Slot 4: the biome you are in

 The minimap and its info slots may be customized in the [settings manager](settings/minimap.md).